-• Met to review and discuss our audited financial statements for the year ended December 31, 2006 with our management and our independent auditors;

-- Discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as currently in effect, as adopted by the Public Company Accounting Oversight Board in Rule 3200T: - Received from the independent auditors written affirmation of their independence as required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as currently in effect, as adopted by the Public Company Accounting Oversight Board in Rule 3600T, and discussed the independent auditors' independence with them;
+- Met to review and discuss our audited financial statements for the year ended December 31, 2007 with our management and our independent auditors; - Discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards), Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; - Received from the independent auditors written affirmation of their independence as required by Independence Standards Board Standard No. 1, (Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as adopted by the Public Company Accounting Oversight Board in Rule 3600T, and discussed the independent auditors' independence with them;